gerpark/ftsim/docs/source/basic.rst

     C:\USERS\SOMENAME> pip install ftsim

-if You wish to access the database itself, it might be more convenient to install the package a :ref:`different way <install2>`.
+if you wish to access the database itself, it might be more convenient to install the package a :ref:`different way <install2>`.